IMPORTANT INFORMATION TO CONSIDER BEFORE TRAVELING TO ISRAEL

 Do not pack or bring prohibited items to the airport.

-Earplugs will help you from painful ear popping on takeoffs and landings.
+Bring earplugs if you think you may have issues with painful ear popping on takeoffs and landings.

 While traveling to/from your destination, wear comfortable clothes.
 Layers are a good choice.

-Wearing a light raincoat/jacket on the flight lighten your luggage weight.
+Wearing a light raincoat/jacket on the flight lightens your luggage weight.

 There will be days where you will be asked to avoid wearing sleeveless shirts and/or shorts as you will visit “holy sites” (i.e., sites maintained by orthodox Christians and/or Jews who consider shorts and sleeveless shirts as “unholy”/”disrespectful”).